firstpersontravel/charter-docs/docs/reference/actions.md

 ## Send to page

-Set a player to a page by role.
+Set a role to a page.

 | Field | Type | Description |